solelyctrlcore/solelyctrlcore/README.md

 i'm learning javascript and it will be the only language i learn for now. i do hope it gets me up somewhere as i plan to major in civil engineering.

-reach me by any social media
+reach me by social media :
 > discord : ctrlcore
 >
 > twitter : cctrlcore